Measuring What Actually Changes

 Why Your Gift Matters Most in Nabdam

 Nabdam's poverty is not an accident.
 Decades of development policy concentrated infrastructure, hospitals, and schools in southern Ghana.
 The Upper East Region was left behind.
-No major international NGO operates a dedicated programme here.
-That systemic failure is why your gift goes further, and why it is more urgent.
+No one runs a sustained, locally-led graduation programme, savings, skills, health, and market linkage, to carry Nabdam's widows and orphans all the way out of poverty.
+That gap is why your gift goes further, and why it is urgent.
 Nabdam is officially the poorest of all 261 districts in Ghana.

 Why Nabdam?
 Understanding Our Community

-Nabdam District is officially the poorest district in all of Ghana: 68.6% multidimensional poverty, 100% rural, zero doctors, and not a single major international NGO running a dedicated programme.
+Nabdam District is the poorest of Ghana's 261 districts: 68.6% multidimensional poverty, 100% rural, a 45.9% literacy rate, and no technical or vocational school at all.
 Here is why we chose to start here.

 The Shea-to-Soap Value Chain